lilosa88/Titanic/README.md

   A new column was extracted by using the column name, which contains the title of each people.

   In conclusion: Women and kids had more chances to survive.
 As well, the class ticket played a role, being the 1st class the onces with more chances to survive.
 The age and the place of embarking was decisive for the suvival for mens.
-If you also travel with 1 or 3 people than 0 or more than 3 your survival chances are greater.
-The younger you are will also make your survival chance.
-So it comes down to many things to surivive on the titanic.
+People that travel with 1 or 3 people than 0 or more than 3, had more chances to survive.

 # Feature Engineering

 ### Missing values